ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 to ensure an equitable distribution of computational resources or to enforce other policies - eg monetization.

-A basic quota mechanisms can be implemented defining the number of allowable requests in a given time window, eg. 10 requests per second.
+A basic quota mechanism limits the number of acceptable requests in a given time window, eg. 10 requests per second.

-Moreover system metrics, statistics and euristics can be used to implement dynamic and more complex rate limiting policies.
+When quota is exceeded, servers usually do not serve the request replying instead with a `4xx` HTTP status code (eg. 429 or 403) or adopt more aggressive policies like dropping connections.

-Quotas may be enforced on different basis (eg. per user, per IP, ..) and at different levels.
+Quotas may be enforced on different basis (eg. per user, per IP, per geographic area, ..) and at different levels.
 For example, an user may be allowed to issue:

 - 10 requests per second;
 - limited to 60 request per minute;
 - limited to 1000 request per hour.

-When quota is exceeded, servers may not serve the request.

-Instead, they reply with a `4xx` http status code (eg. 429 or 403) or adopt more aggresive policies like dropping connections.
+Moreover system metrics, statistics and heuristics can be used to implement dynamic and more complex policies.

 Complex throttling policies involving different windows and related header field names can be poorly implemented by clients.